 Bhimsen Tower (Dharahara)

-A long-running and mellow, if slightly dingy, place, this is one of those rare Kathmandu hang-outs that attracts both locals and...
+A long-running and mellow place, perhaps too dingy for some, this is one of those rare Kathmandu hang-outs that attracts both locals and...

 Bhimsen Tower (Dharahara) information